bevyengine/rfcs/rfcs/accessibility.md

 ## Summary

 Accessibility features are needed for applications and games.
-This RFC covers very high-level needs, and will probably require subsequent sub-rfcs to hash out the design details of the many potential accessibility features.
+This RFC covers very high-level needs, and will probably require subsequent sub-RFCs to hash out the design details of the many potential accessibility features.

 ## Motivation

-We have a ethical (and legal) imperitive to consider the needs of all end-users of the games and applications made with Bavy.
-To be used for anything more than toy projects, this is a requirement.
+We have an ethical (and legal) imperative to consider the needs of all end-users of the games and applications made with Bevy.
+To be used for anything more than toy projects, accessibility features are a requirement.

 ## Guide-level explanation

+Some common terms and features we should consider:
 - TTS: Text-to-speech
 - Color blindness modes
+- Text resizing (or respecting OS settings)
 - Rebinding inputs
+- Navigating UI without a mouse

 ## Reference-level explanation

-The section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.
+TODO: The section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.

 ## Drawbacks